 How risky are the cash flows from both existing assets and growth assets?

+Even if the company's risk is stable, there can be significant changes in country risk over time.
 When will the firm become a mature fiirm, and what are the potential roadblocks?